nasa/earthdata-search/README.md

 #### Optional Services

-By default we don't run SQS or an image cache locally.
-In order to run the application with those services you need to include the follow environment variables when you start the application
+By default we don't run all services locally.
+In order to run the application with those services you need to include the follow environment variables when you start the application.

+- USE_IMAGE_CACHE: This will use a local Redis instance to cache images from GIBS.
+- SKIP_SQS: When set to true this will skip adding retrievals to SQS, so your retrievals will not be submitted without a manual lambdas invocation.
+- USE_NLP_SEARCH: When set to true this will call AWS Bedrock to parse your query on the landing page.
+- USE_GEOCODER: When set to true this will enable the geocoder lambda (running in Docker) to be called from the nlpSearch lambda to provide geocoding results.

+You can set any of these environment variables to true to run the optional services locally.
+To run the full application with all optional services you can run the following command:

-    USE_IMAGE_CACHE=true SKIP_SQS=false npm start
+    USE_IMAGE_CACHE=true SKIP_SQS=false USE_NLP_SEARCH=true USE_GEOCODER=true npm start

 Or run